upbound/docs/content/core-concepts/kcl/variables.md

 weight: 40
 ---

-This article describes how to define and use variables in your KCL function.
-You use variables to simplify your composition function.
-Rather than repeating complicated expressions throughout your function, you define a variable that contains the complicated expression.
-Then, you use that variable as needed throughout your function.
+This guide describes how to define and use variables in your KCL function.
+Variables can simplify your composition function and keep your code DRY.
+You can define complex expressions as a variable and reference that variable throughout your function.

 ## Define variables

-The syntax for defining a variable is:
+To define a variable, use the `=` operator to assign a value.

 ```yaml
 myvar = "value"
 ```

-Once you define a variable, you can use it until the end of the current scope.
+Variables are valid within the current scope.
 Below is an example of defining a new managed resource as a variable:

 ```yaml
 myresource = v1beta1.Instance {